openwisp/openwisp-wifi-login-pages/docs/partials/developer-docs.rst

 .. note::

-    This documentation page is aimed at developers who want to customize, change or extend the code of OpenWISP WiFi Login Pages in order to modify its behavior (eg: for personal or commercial purposes or to fix a bug, implement a new feature or contribute to the project in general).
+    This page is for developers who want to customize or extend OpenWISP WiFi Login Pages, whether for bug fixes, new features, or contributions.

-    If you aren't a developer and you are looking for information on how to use OpenWISP, please refer to:
+    For user guides and general information, please see:

     - :doc:`OpenWISP WiFi Login Pages User Docs </wifi-login-pages/index>`
     - `Deploy OpenWISP WiFi Login Pages for production